owncloud-archive/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 `ClamAV`_ is the only _officially_ supported virus scanner available for use with ownCloud.
 However, other anti-virus software can be used, so long as they:

-- Can receive data streams via pipe on the commandline and return an exit code
+- Can receive data streams via pipe on the command-line and return an exit code
 - Return a parsable result, on stdout

 How ClamAV Works With ownCloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^